tynooo/python-cdk-locust/README.md

 you select t3.micro instance type, your Cloud9 and Locust instances will be free.

-If you use the results of this lab to load test a website outside of your own VPC, keep in mind that there is a charge for data processed through NAT Gateway that can become quite substantial during a load test.
+If you use the results of this lab to load test a website outside of your own VPC, keep in mind that the charge for data processed through NAT Gateway can become quite substantial during a load test.

 ## Step 0: Getting Started